Thailand orders more compensation for delayed, cancelled flights

 The Civil Aviation Authority of Thailand (CAAT) said on Monday that assistance will be improved for affected travellers who have already arrived at airports and are not informed of flight delays or cancellations beforehand.

-According to the CAAT, if international flights are delayed for more than two hours, airlines must give free food and beverages suitable for the waiting time and offer free communication channels, including phones and emails.
+According to the CAAT, if international flights are delayed for more than two hours, airlines must give some free food and drinks and offer free communication channels, including phones and emails.

-For delays longer than five hours, airlines must not only provide the abovementioned food, beverage, and communication devices but also give at least 1,500 baht in cash compensation, a credit shell, travel vouchers, flyer miles, or equivalents within 14 days.
+For delays longer than five hours, airlines must not only provide food, drinks and communication devices but also give at least 1,500 baht in cash compensation, travel vouchers, credit, flyer miles or equivalents within 14 days.
 Travellers can choose refunds if they cancel their travel plans.

 Airlines must also provide accommodation and shuttle service for travellers who need them.

-For flight delays longer than 10 hours, airlines must provide the abovementioned as well as cash compensation ranging from 2,000 to 4,500 baht, depending on flight distances, a credit shell, travel vouchers, flyer miles or equivalents within 14 days.
+For flight delays longer than 10 hours, airlines must provide the above as well as cash compensation ranging from 2,000 to 4,500 baht, depending on flight distances, credit, travel vouchers, flyer miles or equivalents within 14 days.

-The passengers who cancel their travel plans can choose refunds, credit shells, travel vouchers, flyer miles, equivalents or other flights or another transport mode to the same or nearby destinations.
+The passengers who cancel their travel plans can choose refunds, credit, travel vouchers, flyer miles, equivalents or other flights or another transport mode to the same or nearby destinations.

 In case of flight cancellations, airlines must provide the same assistance as for flight delays longer than 10 hours unless they cancel flights at least seven days in advance.